tonysneed/hello-ts-lib-starter/README.md

 ### Workflow

-- Create feature branch: my-new-feature.

-- If desired use non-conventional commits with SourceTree.
-  + Select option to bypass commit hooks.

-- Push branch to origin
+- Create develop branch and push to origin
+  + Leave master as the default branch

+- Create feature branch: @feature/my-new-feature.
-  + Husky will run prepush tasks (tests, bundling, docs).
+  + Push branch to origin - husky will run prepush (tests, bundling, docs, etc)

-- Create PR on GitHub
+  + PR into develop
   + Travis will kick off a CI build.
   + Coveralls will perform a code coverage check.

-- When code review has completed, squash into a conventional commit and force push feature branch.
+- When code review has completed, squash into one commit and force push feature branch.
-  + Create conventional commit: `npm run commit`
-  + Squash with interactive rebase, using conventional commit message.
-(In SourceTree select immediate ancestor to first non-conventional commit)
   + Force push feature branch: `git push -f origin`

-- On GitHub, rebase PR into master with “Rebase and merge” button
+- On GitHub, rebase PR into develop with “Rebase and merge” button
   + Travis CI will kick off a build

+- When ready for release, merge develop into master
+  + Create a release branch: @release/v1.0.0-beta1
+  + Include issues/PR's in the release notes
+  + Create or update CHANGELOG.md
+  + Update the version in package.json
+  + Publish to NPM: `npm publish --tag beta1` (omit tag for non-prerelease version)